geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " What means this sight, that mortal knights and strange

-" Thus through our kingdom unmolested range ?
+" Thus through our kingdom unmolested range?

-" E'en to our presence force their desperate way !
+" E'en to our presence force their desperate way!

-" At their approach why shrink the sprites away ?
+" At their approach why shrink the sprites away?

-" Slaves ! ye that oft in victory's dangerous field
+" Slaves! ye that oft in victory's dangerous field

 " The Gnomes o'erthrew, or bade the Hydidae yield, 550

-" Fear ye a mortal's arm ? advance, and shew
+" Fear ye a mortal's arm? advance, and shew

 f( That none unpunish'd tread this realm below.

 " Promptly avenge your lord's insulted throne,

-" And let their lives their rash attempt atone !"
+" And let their lives their rash attempt atone!"

 The monarch spoke; while, chafed with inward ire,
 His nostrils breath'd, his eyeballs flash 'd with fire;